Live Template Variables

 Predefined template variables

-IntelliJ IDEA supports two predefined live template variables
+IntelliJ IDEA supports the following predefined live template variables that cannot be modified:

 $END$indicates the position of the cursor after the template is expanded.
 For example, the template